tom192180/ReproducibleProject_housegan_Group41/README.md

 # ReproducibleProject_housegan_Group41

-See the blog for the blog of the housegan project (https://hackmd.io/YsemSYOzR26Ld_EVObKMJg?view).
+See the blog for the blog of the reproducible project (https://hackmd.io/YsemSYOzR26Ld_EVObKMJg?view).

 This is reproducible project of group 41.